 It’s late.
 In fact, 8:30pm late and I’ve finally poured myself that glass of wine.

-I have been working on recipes and formulations for my biscuits all day long.
+I have been working on recipes and formulations all day long.
 And, should I decide to really face reality, it’s actually been weeks.
 I mix, I stir, I cut out the dough.
-I bake the biscuits.....and repeat.
+I bake.....and repeat.
 Austin’s in heaven: he’s my CTT (Chief Taste Tester) and he’ll try literally anything I create when it comes to treats and food.

 Sometimes, the recipes were amazing; sometimes, we went out to dinner.
 But, the creative part of what I was doing became so instrumental in the ritual of cooking and baking that it defined me and became part of who I am.

 So fast forward to today, or tonight I should say.
 I’ve immersed myself in a new world, learning about spices and herbs, as well as supplements that can be combined with CBD to create delicious, wholesome treats that people actually think taste good too.
 I've been learning so much about what our dogs need to eat (and what they don't); but I've also learned about label candy.

 It’s important for me to understand every ingredient and why I put it into what you’ll be giving to your pet.
 I received a note from a customer the other day telling us that when she opened the package of “dog treats,” her daughter commented that they smelled better than some of the things they buy to put in the pantry.
 Then upon reading the ingredients, she told her mom “they’re actually healthier than some of the things we buy.”

 EXACTLY!
 What you feed your pet, should be good enough for you to eat, too!